What are the Best Keurig Coffee Maker Models? (Comparison + Reviews)

 - Accessories: no

-This single-serve K-Cup machine is one small mean brewer.
+It’s not the most portable coffee maker but this single-serve K-Cup machine is one small mean brewer.
 What’s best about it, the K-Mini brews any K-Cup size from 6 all the way up to 12 ounces.
 But there is a catch.
 Due to its petite nature, this model has a water reservoir that’s good enough for only one cup at a time.

 In fairness, this only means you need to change your brewing method a little.
 Fill up the cup with water, pour it into the reservoir, place the cup, and there you go.
 But, how small is this machine?
 It measures 4.4×11.3×12.1 inches and weighs 4.6 pounds.